nikitahl/dashboard-shortcuts/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Add custom shortcut links to your WordPress admin bar for quick access to frequently used pages and tools.
+Add custom shortcut links to your admin bar for quick access to frequently used pages and tools.
+Create your own bookmarks and favorites for faster navigation.

 == Description ==

+Dashboard Shortcuts lets you create a personalized menu of links to any page in your dashboard: including posts, pages, settings, builders, theme dashboards, and more.

+You can also add links to external resources, even outside your dashboard.

-Dashboard Shortcuts provides a convenient way to access your frequently used links directly from the WordPress admin bar.
+Use it as your bookmarks or favorites list to quickly access your most-used tools, documentation, or external resources, all from the admin bar.

-Perfect for developers, site administrators, and content managers who need quick access to external tools, documentation, or other websites.
+Perfect for developers, site administrators, and content managers who want faster navigation to their frequently used pages.

 = Features =

 * **Custom Shortcut Links**: Add unlimited custom links with titles and URLs
-* **Admin Bar Integration**: Shortcuts appear under the WordPress admin bar
+* **Admin Bar Integration**: Your shortcuts appear under the admin bar for instant access
+* **Bookmark Any Page**: Add links to any dashboard page (posts, pages, settings, builders, themes) or any external website
 * **New Tab Option**: Choose whether links open in the same tab or a new tab
-* **Easy Management**: Simple settings interface to add, edit, and remove shortcuts
+* **Easy Management**: Simple settings interface to add, edit, remove and order your shortcuts
 * **Add current page**: Quickly add the current admin page as a shortcut with one click
 * **Toggle Visibility**: Enable or disable the shortcuts menu as needed